tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

    - This is where the actual operations are performed
    - Steps can't be executed independently
    - Steps are always enclosed within a Task
+   - Each Step runs in its own Container

 - Task
    - is a Custom Resource added by Tekton to your OpenShift cluster using CRD